Clinical Experience Rotation

 - Primary Track-Adult Hospital-Based Service: The Health Psychology service provides bedside assessment and intervention to patients referred by the medical-surgical services across the hospital.
 Referrals are made with the expectation that we will provide timely recommendations and treat as appropriate.
 Fellows will learn to provide same day assessments relevant to the referral question and will become skilled in a variety of assessment techniques and modalities.
 Also on this rotation, and somewhat unusual for many other consultation-liaison services, the fellow will have the opportunity to provide ongoing interventions with the patient during their hospital stay.
 They will learn to provide brief, solution-focused and supportive psychotherapy with patients and families while they are in the hospital.
 Consultation with medical and allied health staff is also a very large component of this experience.

-Additional specialized focus areas within the Medical-Surgical Service:
+Additional specialized focus areas include:

 - Palliative Care Service: The Health Psychology service provides consultation to the multidisciplinary palliative care treatment team, who works directly with inpatients at end-of-life or with symptom management needs.
 This includes providing consultation for ethical dilemmas and clinical decision-making that occurs when working with patients at end-of-life.
 Intervention with dying patients and their families is also a part of this experience.
 The training experience for an interested fellow also includes didactics in palliative care.
-Any fellows interested in active involvement in the palliative care service can do so for approximately 2-3 hours per week.

 - Acute Care for the Elderly Service (ACE): Fellows can choose to provide consultation to this multidisciplinary treatment team focused on comprehensive treatment planning for geriatric patients.
 Consultation questions include decisional capacity assessment, safety evaluation and dementia/delirium/depression work-up.
 Fellows attend morning rounds, work with patients and families, and provide consultation to treatment teams.